MariusB5/automating_formy/README.md

 # automating_formy

-The goal of this project is to fully write automated test cases for the following website <https://formy-project.herokuapp.com/>.
+The goal of this project is to fully write automated test cases for the following website: <https://formy-project.herokuapp.com/>.

 Automating and testing this website is a followup to my last project: <https://github.com/MariusB5/automating_the_internet>.